Michael L. Iaccarino

 Michael L. Iaccarino is an American business executive.
-He is the chairman and CEO of Data Axle, a big data and marketing solutions company headquartered in Dallas, Texas.
+He is the chairman and CEO of Data Axle, a data and marketing solutions company headquartered in Dallas, Texas.

 He assumed the position in 2011 after serving as an executive advisor and operating executive at private equity investment firm CCMP Capital.

 Early life and education

 Iaccarino graduated magna cum laude from Boston College with bachelor's degrees in accounting and English.
 He was a certified public accountant in Massachusetts.

 Career

-Data Axle (2011-present)
+Data Axle (2011–present)

 Iaccarino was appointed chairman and CEO of Data Axle (formerly known as Infogroup) in 2011, replacing former leader Clare Hart.
 Iaccarino's growth plan for the big data and marketing company included low-cost data delivery, offering small and medium business toolkits, growing digital offerings and revenue base, and promoting multi-channel databases.

-Mobile Messenger (2009-2011)
+Mobile Messenger (2009–2011)

 From 2009 to 2011, Iaccarino served as president and CEO of Los Angeles-based Mobile Messenger Inc. During his tenure, he served a key role in helping cellphone companies expedite mobile donations to Red Cross relief efforts that directly benefited survivors of the 2010 Haiti earthquake.